Ty Tyson: Radio career

 Tyson continued broadcasting Tigers games on WWJ through 1942; the next year, the team granted exclusive broadcast rights to rival station WXYZ, with Harry Heilmann announcing.
 For the previous eight years, the Tigers had employed an unusual arrangement for their broadcasts, with Tyson broadcasting to metro Detroit while Heilmann's broadcasts anchored a network that stretched across Michigan.
 Tyson returned to call the Tigers' television broadcasts in 1947, and shifted back to radio in 1951 after Heilmann developed lung cancer.
-Tyson founded the Detroit Sports Broadcasters Association in 1948 after what was considered "second-class treatment" for the broadcasters (by the baseball writers) in the Briggs Stadium pressbox in Detroit.
+In 1948, founded the Detroit Sports Broadcasters Association (now the Detroit Sports Media Association) in response to what he considered to be "second-class treatment" toward the broadcasters (by the baseball writers) in the Briggs Stadium pressbox in Detroit, also serving as the organization's first president.

-Tyson also called Detroit Lions radio for one season (1951); broadcast the Gold Cup powerboat races, boxing, and other sporting events in Detroit; and founded the Detroit Sports Broadcasters Association in 1948, also serving as its first president.
+Tyson also called Detroit Lions radio for one season (1951), and broadcast the Gold Cup powerboat races, boxing, and other sporting events in Detroit.
 He retired from broadcasting in 1953.
 On Father's Day in 1965, Tyson was invited by the Tigers' then-current radio announcer, Ernie Harwell, to return to the booth as a guest commentator.
 In 2000, the Detroit Sports Broadcasters Association established an annual Ty Tyson Award for Excellence in Sports Broadcasting.
-Among its recipients are former Tigers announcers Ernie Harwell, Ray Lane, Josh Lewin, Frank Beckmann, and Mario Impemba, and current announcer Dan Dickerson.
+Among its recipients are former Tigers announcers Ernie Harwell, Ray Lane, Paul Carey, Frank Beckmann, Josh Lewin, Mario Impemba, Matt Shepherd and current announcer Dan Dickerson.

 Tyson died December 12, 1968, at Cottage Hospital in Grosse Pointe Farms, from an arterial ailment.
 He was 80 years old.
 He has been nominated on several occasions posthumously for the National Baseball Hall of Fame and Museum's Ford C. Frick Award and is yet to be named.